-Talks on Social and Didactic Farming are taking hold in the last years.
-The rising interest is mainly linked to the need of bringing growingly sustainability into the socio-economic systems.
-Sustainability into socio-economic system is an expression broadly embodying both the outcomes that worldwide communities aims to accomplish and the contest in which people act on.
+The debate on Social and Didactic Farming is on the rise recently.
+The renewed interest is mainly linked to the need of bringing more sustainability into our socio-economic systems.
+The concept precisely of Sustainability into socio-economic systems embodies both the outcomes different community aim to accomplish and the contest in which people take action.

 Sustainability means at least fulfilling three main achievements: satisfying economic performance, high-level environmental preservation and valuable actions for social inclusion.

-Socio-economic system means considering all elements (resources: people, natural and cultural heritage, bio-diversity, seas, industries, farms, cities, financial capacity etc.) existing in the world, and related linkages connecting them each other.
-To better grasp the meaning of this holistic approach to see the world, let us think at a container in which all compounding elements are just an arrangement and more and more complex re-arrangement of the scarce basic ones (raw materials) as it was at beginning of the container development itself.
+Socio-economic systems means considering all elements (resources: people, natural and cultural heritage, biodiversity, seas, industries, farms, cities, financial capacity etc.) existing in the world, and related linkages connecting them with each other.
+To better grasp the meaning of this holistic approach to see the world, let us think at a container in which all compounding elements are scattered distributed.
+We can picture a growingly complex rearrangement of the scarce basic ones (raw materials) compared to the beginning.
 Now transpose this way of thinking into the real world and consider the earth as being the container initially made only of raw material represented by natural resources.
-Then use the metaphor of the container as paradigm to understand that any transformation of human hands is just a re-arrangement of the natural resources by increasing of complexity degrees.
+Then use the metaphor of the container as paradigm to understand that any transformation of human hands is just a rearrangement of the natural resources by growing levels of complexity.

-The word sustainability is, therefore, a way to say that re-arrangement of natural resources should change to get the world closer to the original state in order to hand down to next generations socio-economic systems in which the life will be still possible.
+The word sustainability is therefore a way to say that a better organization of the natural resources should take place to get the world closer to the original state.
+This can hand down to the next generations fair socio-economic systems in which a decent life will be still possible.

-Social and Didactic farming constitute just a dimension of the multifunctionality to steer subsets of the socio-economic systems toward sustainability.
+Social and Didactic farming constitute just a dimension among the many, i.e. the multifunctionality, that is able to steer subsets of the socio-economic systems toward increased sustainability.

 Let us try to comprehend how this happens.

-Didactics refers to the education that people shall acquire over the span they grow up.
-This implies that it conveys the values whereby people build up their mindset and conscience.
-In such way, individuals make choices and decisions.
-When values lead individuals to take choices and decisions returning unsustainable behaviours, the socio-economic system they live in, fails.
-To avoid this happening, schooling systems shall strongly address the mindset and conscience formation.
+Didactics refers to the education that people shall acquire over their lifespan.
+This implies that it conveys the values whereby people build up their mindset and values, ultimately making right choices and decisions.
+When values lead individuals to take choices and decisions supporting unsustainable behaviours, the socio-economic system they live in fails.
+To avoid this happening, schooling systems shall strongly address the formation of appropriates mindset and self awareness.